Skip to main content

 string

-selects an index and defines the lower and upper bounds of records to be returned from the index
+specifies an index and defines the lower and upper bounds of records to be returned from that index

 Required - No default value